-Through 2018-19, with the help of Jason Thomas, I cofounded Sow – a marketplace for groceries from local farms.
+Through 2018-19, with Jason Thomas, I cofounded Sow – a marketplace for groceries from local farms.
 Over 9 months we designed a brand, tested several prototypes, and raised funding.
+Eventually shutting down after failing to find a sustainable business model.

 In short, the pitch won!
 That September I wrapped up projects in Nepal and relocated to Columbia, South Carolina to take the prize money and work on it full-time.

 With the overarching goal of making it easier to buy local food, we set out on a mission to learn all we could about local farming.
 Over the next month we: